 SetupWe will describe how to integrate 3 data sources: SQL Server, Oracle and MongoDB.
-First, we will import metadata from source systems, then we will show how to join data from those disparate sources using T-SQL and access data using single data interface.
+First, we will import metadata from source systems, then we will show how to join data from those disparate sources using T-SQL and access data using a single data interface.

 Metadata ImportTo work with external data sources we need to import metadata from those sources.
 Let’s use Oracle Northwind database and see how to do it in practice using Querona.
 Step 1.
 Go to the Databases panel, click Add Database and fill necessary fields.
 Select “Oracle” from the list of databases supported by Querona.
 We support over 100 data source types.